pmajka/poSSum/README.md

   3. Run cmake or ccmake and provide compilation settings.
 Make sure that the listed parameters are set as shown below.
-Basically this build the itk with a python wrappers and support for different types of RGB images which are not included by default.
-Follow the instructions from http://www.itk.org/Wiki/ITK/Python_Wrapping to compile itk with python wrapping.
+Basically this build the ITK with a Python wrappers and support for different types of RGB images which are not included by default.
+Follow the instructions from http://www.itk.org/Wiki/ITK/Python_Wrapping to compile ITK with python wrapping.

   4. Make the build.
 Note that the build process usually takes a long time (a couple of hours) to complete.
-It is a good idea to leave the compilation as a overnight task and be patient.
+It is a good idea to leave the compilation as a overnight task and to be patient.

 Advanced Normalization Tools